 In terms of model validation, the three tested models seemed relatively adequate for this particular situation with a relatively small quantity of zero values in the CPUEs.
 The residual analysis for the models tested, including the residuals distribution along the fitted values, the QQ plots and the residuals histograms did not identified any major problems in the residuals analysis (Figure 4).
-Some potential outliers were identified, but given the preliminary nature of these models those outliers were not excluded from the final models at this stage.

 Figure 4.
-Residual analysis for the models tested for the BSH CPUE standardization, namely the tweedie model on the top, the gamma model in the middle, and the lognormal model on the bottom.
-For each model it is presented the residuals along the fitted values (graphics on the left), the QQPlot (graphics on the middle), and the histogram of the distribution of the residuals (graphics on the right).
+Residual analysis for the GLM models tested for the BSH CPUE standardization, namely the tweedie model (top), Gamma (middle) and lognormal (bottom).
+For each model it is presented the residuals along the fitted values on the log scale (left), the QQPlot (middle), and the histogram of the residuals distribution (right).

-In general, the standardized index of abundance of BSH in the Indian Ocean seems to have remained relatively stable between the time period considered (Figure 5).
-In terms of model comparisons, the results of the three tested models (tweedie, gamma and lognormal) produced on all cases very similar results, especially the tweedie and the gamma that followed almost exactly the same trend.
-The lognormal also followed a general trend very similar to the other two models, with only some minor differences (Figure 5).
+In general, the standardized index of abundance of BSH in the Indian Ocean remained relatively stable between the time period considered in the analysis, namely 1999 to 2012 (Figure 5).
+In terms of model comparisons, the results of the three tested models (Tweedie, Gamma and Lognormal) produced on all cases very similar results, especially the Tweedie and the Gamma that followed almost the same trend.
+The Lognormal also followed a general trend very similar to the other two models, with only some minor differences (Figure 5).